tobiasrordorf/archimob-swissgerman-deepspeech-importer/README.md

 <i>+ This step is necessary to ensure good audio quality.
 Small files contain unrecognizable audio or chopped syllables (Example: d1205_T864.wav (>10'000 Bytes) contains the sound "mhm" which is valid, d1248_T502.wav (<10'000 Bytes) however, contains the chopped sound "m" and is therefore removed).
 Large files are not feasible because they are too long for proper training in DeepSpeech.
 For traceability-purposes, have a look at the overview in folder ./Resources/Audio-Overview/DS_Data_Archimob_size_length.xlsx</i>

-<b> Please note that the full script that processes all ca. 70'000 .wav files can take a long time, because of audio pre-processing</b>
+<b> Please note that the full script that processes all ca. 70'000 .wav files can take up to 3.5 hours (due to extensive audio pre-processing)</b>

 ## About this project: